U.S. weekly oil rig count decline slows -Baker Hughes

 barrel, the highest level this year, helped by a weaker dollar

-and bets a supply glut would ease as the falling rig count will
+and bets that a supply glut would ease as the falling rig count

 in March on oversupply concerns and lackluster demand.